MidrarAdham/water_draw_events_generator/README.md

 ---
 - To test the exported water draw profiles on water heater objects using GridLAB-D:

-  - Change directory to the glm file:
+  - Change the directory to the glm file:
     - ```cd populated_13_node_feeder_whs/glm/```
   - Run the GridLAB-D file using the following command in your terminal:
     - ```gridlabd 13_node_feder_whs.glm```